Jack Burkman: Voter suppression robocall

-The National Coalition on Black Civic Participation filed a federal civil suit against Wohl and Burkman in New York on October 16, 2020, alleging that the two men violated the Voting Rights Act and the Ku Klux Klan Act of 1871 by making the robocalls.
-On October 28, a U.S. District Court Judge in New York ordered the men call back the targets of the robocall to tell them the information in their message was false and that the campaign was illegal.
+The National Coalition on Black Civic Participation filed a federal civil suit against Burkman and Wohl in New York on October 16, 2020, alleging that the two men violated the Voting Rights Act and the Ku Klux Klan Act of 1871 by making the robocalls.
+On October 28, New York District Court Judge Victor Marrero ordered the men call back the targets of the robocall to tell them the information in their message was false and that the campaign was illegal.
 The judge also prohibited them from engaging in more robocalls or text message campaigns to attempt to disenfranchise voters.
-Wohl and Burkman tried multiple times to pause the civil suit while there were active criminal proceedings against them, but a federal judge denied the request on February 22, 2021.
-On May 19, 2021, a federal judge granted New York Attorney General Letitia James's motion to intervene in the lawsuit.
+Burkman and Wohl tried multiple times to pause the civil suit while there were active criminal proceedings against them, but Judge Marrero denied the request on February 22, 2021.
+On May 19, 2021, the judge granted New York Attorney General Letitia James's motion to intervene in the lawsuit.
+On March 8, 2023, Judge Marrero found that Burkman and Wohl had violated several federal and state civil rights laws, including the Voting Rights Act, the Civil Rights Act of 1957, and the Ku Klux Klan Act.
+In his opinion, he wrote that "the neighborhoods that Defendants targeted were not accidental or random," and that a reasonable jury would determine they had intended to "deny the right to vote specifically to Black voters."
+On April 9, 2024, Letitia James announced that Wohl and Burkman agreed to pay $1,000,000 to settle the case.

-The New York Attorney General's Office filed a lawsuit on May 6, 2021, against Wohl and Burkman for their alleged involvement in the robocall campaign.
-Attorney General James accused Wohl and Burkman of intentionally targeting black communities with the robocalls, after her office reviewed emails in which they discussed focusing the robocalls in areas with high populations of black voters.
-If successful, the lawsuit would require the two men to pay $2.75 million in fines.

-In August 2022, New York Attorney General Letitia James announced a settlement was reached with Message Communications, Inc., the robocall company that Wohl and Burkman had used for their scheme.
-Under the terms of the deal, Message Communications agreed to pay $50,000 in restitution.
-The Office of the Attorney General confirmed at the time that their case against Wohl, Burkman and their organizations were still ongoing.
+As a part of the litigation against Burkman and Wohl, in August 2022, the New York Attorney General announced a settlement with Message Communications, Inc., the robocall company that the pair had used, in which the company will pay $50,000 restitution.